 And furnishing seed to the sower and bread to the eater;

-So we see that whenever ravah is used in Scripture, the object is often a liquid like rain, snow, blood, water and river.
-Proverbs 7:18 is one of the few clear exceptions to the majority rendering, because 64% of the time, the word (mis)translated “satisfy” or “fill with delight” in most of our Bibles’ versions of Proverbs 5:19, means:
+So we see that whenever ravah is used in Scripture, the object is often a liquid like rain, snow, blood, water or river.
+Proverbs 7:18 is one of the few clear exceptions to the majority rendering, because 64% of the time, the word (mis)translated “satisfy” or “fill with delight” in most of our English Bibles’ versions of Proverbs 5:19, means:

 I. to be satiated or saturated, have or drink one’s fill

 to drench, water abundantly, saturate